Could your content-marketing strategy use a shot in the arm?

 Finally, interactive content marketing software is now readily available to companies of all sizes.
 This means everyone from Fortune 500 companies to the most bootstrapped of startups can put this important form of content to work.

-With that said, you’ll need more than just the right content marketing tools to create the kind of interactive content that truly engages your market.
+With that said, you’ll need more than just the right content creation tools to create the kind of interactive content that truly engages your market.

 Keep these three tips in mind when creating your content for best results.

 The first rule to creating successful interactive content is the same first rule in all of content marketing: understand what your market wants.

 Your options for interactive content are nearly limitless.
 Maybe you’ve even thought of a couple of ideas already.
 Still, you have to first confirm that your content ideas will provide value to the user and are something they are already actively searching for online.